Documentation Index

 id | string (UUID) | no | Server-assigned on create.
 Rejected if set in a create payload.
 In cwic sandbox profile edit [PROFILE-ID] -f, omit it or set it to the same value as the positional profile ID. |

-Output-only fields populated by the server (id, organization_id, created_at, updated_at) are rejected on create.
+The server rejects output-only fields (id, organization_id, created_at, updated_at) on create.

 Spec fields